Build your own sand castle

 Figures in the sand

-In addition to building sand castles, you can also mold your own sand figures.
-Make a skull, a fish or a blue whale - it is really up to your imagination.
+In addition to building sand castles, you can also make your own sand figures.
+Make a skull, a fish or a blue whale - the only limit is your imagination.

 Catch crabs, small fish or prawns